AshtreeBV/metazoan-whitepaper/docs/dao/tokenomics/presale-token.md

 ## pToken Tokenomics

-The team has a soft cap, but an unlimited hard cap.
+The team has a soft cap of $2,000,000 but there is no hard cap.
 Given these details, the tokenomics would be based on the soft cap target of the team.